sinai-sawn-perez/ticket-lifecycle/README.md

 <img src="https://github.com/user-attachments/assets/a3b455d3-f8ed-42e4-8426-f85f4cae20e0" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Admins and Agents with permissions are able to preform a variety of functions that update the tickets status.
-The SLA can be adjusted if a particular ticket is more urgent, the ticket can be assigned to an Agent or Team, and the end-user can recieve resposes or updates on their ticket.
+Admins and Agents with permissions are able to update the tickets status as the issue is resolved.
+The SLA can be adjusted if a particular ticket's severity changes, the ticket can be assigned to specific Agents or Teams, and the User can recieve updates on their ticket as it's worked on.
+Once a ticket has been resolved the User will be able to see that from their account, and if auto-responses have been enabled by the organization then the User will recieve email notification as well.
 </p>
 <br />